theiitianmaverick/campus-intelligence-matrix/README.md

 }
 ```

-This allows seamless communication between the React frontend and Express backend.
+This allows seamless communication between the React frontend and Express backend while maintaining a clean development workflow.

 ---